mike111-droid/WireGuardHSM-linux/README.md

 ## Functionality
 The application works as a wrap-around daemon.
 This means Wireguard was not changed at all.
 The WireguardHSM connection is only managed from the outside with shell commands and the wireguard config file.
 Essential is the shell command *wg addconf %s <(wg-quick strip wgX* that allows to reload the config file *wgX.conf* without restarting the tunnel.

-WireguardHSM creates dynamic preshared keys (PSK's) with the possibility to use a HSM in the process and loads them into the wireguard tunnel.
+WireguardHSM creates dynamic, changing preshared keys (PSK's) with the possibility to use a HSM in the process, and loads them into the wireguard tunnel as PSK's.
+The application needs to run on both communication peers, so that both have the same PSK during the handshake.

 ### How does it work?

 ### How do we stay synchronized?

 ### How do we generate new PSK's?
+The generation of the new PSK's depends on the settings selected.
+1. ENABLE_HSM==y && ENABLE_TIMESTAMP==y
+adsklfakldflkasdfj